 The problem with the cute, if not cuddly, wild raccoon is that it can be enormously destructive.
 Raccoons can decimate flower plantings, vegetable gardens, herb collections, and new shrubs.
 They carry a variety of diseases that kill both pets and people.
 And with their urine and feces, they can do enormous damage in enclosed spaces in a very short time.

-That’s why we are recommending trap and release as the best method for managing raccoon populations.
-Of all the traps on the market, our top choice is the Havahart 1085 Easy-Set One-Door Cage Trap.
-In addition to trapping, however, we recommend two effective deterrents.
-One is a motion-activated water spray that hits a raccoon (or other small animal, dog, cat, deer, or human intruder).
-The other is an effective pepper spray we recommend that you use in an especially effective way.
+We are recommending trap and release as the best method for managing raccoon populations.
+Of all the traps on the market, our top choice is the Havahart 1079 One-Door Cage Trap.
+In addition to cage traps, however, we recommend two effective non-humane traps.
+One is a The Duke 0510 Coon Trap that traps a raccoon’s paw.
+The other is The Dakota-Line Snare Trap, an effective general-purpose trap.

-We think you should use all three – but if cost is an issue, begin with the Havahart trap.
+If cost is an issue, the non-humane traps are more economical.
 If you read the testimonials we have chosen for each product, you will have a good understanding of the (mostly) pros and (relatively few) cons for each of them, so now you can choose the right method and begin.

 You can go to any part of this review by clicking on the links below.